isomerpages/cris-corp/_cris-connect/Monthly Webinar Recap/Aug: Implementation and Adoption for Healthcare Impact.md

 of Emergency Medicine, Singapore General Hospital (SGH), outlined the journey of TIIM Healthcare, beginning with its formation as a research team in 2007.
-In 2015, the team received the Innovation to Develop (I2D) grant from NHIC.
+In 2015, the team received the Innovation to Develop (I2D) grant from the <a href="https://www.nhic.sg" rel="noopener nofollow" target="_blank">National Health Innovation Centre Singapore (NHIC)</a>.
 Later in 2023, it was awarded the Innovation to Adopt (I2Adopt) grant to evaluate aiTriage in a cross-cluster clinical implementation study involving institutions such as SGH and Tan Tock Seng Hospital.
-The study demonstrated that the safety of adopting aiTriage™ as a clinical decision support tool; it was effective in improving turnaround time for patients, and helpful in reducing unnecessary admissions.</p>
+The study demonstrated that the safety of adopting aiTriage™ as a clinical decision support tool;
+it was effective in improving turnaround time for patients, and helpful in reducing unnecessary admissions.</p>
 <p>Looking ahead, the team aims to extend aiTriage™ as a reliable and effective
 risk-stratification platform for conditions such as chest pain, heart failure, sepsis and trauma.
 Their long-term vision is to improve healthcare efficiency